FacebookLinkedInTwitterEmail

 Credit: PeopleImages / iStock / Getty Images Plus

 If you are passionate about healthcare and love data and analytics, you might consider a career as an informatics nurse.
-Informatics nurses analyze patient and medical data from various sources to identify improvement areas and find solutions.
+Informatics nurses analyze medical data from various sources to identify improvement areas and find solutions.

 Our methodology is based on metrics that we believe matter most to students, including academic quality, affordability, reputation, and program offerings.